ARBO Frequently Asked Questions

 I've lost my TMOD certificate and/or scores.
 How do I get a replacement certificate and/or printout of my scores?

 You will need to contact the National Board of Examiners in Optometry (NBEO) directly for this information.
 A small fee may be involved.
-Contact information, including an email link, for the NBEO can be found at http://www.optometry.org/.
-When submitting your request to NBEO, be sure to supply your full name and social security number for them to correctly identify you in their records.
+Contact information, including an email link, for the NBEO can be found at https://www.optometry.org/.

 I need to have verification/scores of my passing the TMOD sent to a state board.
 How do I do this?

 You need to send your request directly to the National Board of Examiners in Optometry (NBEO).
 They will forward this information directly to the state(s) you specify.
 A small fee may be involved.
-Contact information, including an email link, for the NBEO can be found at http://www.optometry.org/.
-When submitting your request to NBEO, be sure to supply your fullname and social security number for them to correctly identify you in their records.
+Contact information, including an email link, for the NBEO can be found at https://www.optometry.org/.

 I'm interested in taking the TMOD Exam -where can I get information?

-The US is a union of 50 separate jurisdictions (states), each with an independent governance structure.
+The US is a union of 51 separate jurisdictions (50 states and the District of Columbia), each with an independent governance structure.
 The US Constitution provides states with the authority to issue and revoke privileges of practice through the issuance of licenses.
 As no nationalized licensing body for Optometry exists, the process of determining the requirements to practice in the U.S. is complicated by the fact that each optometric licensing board determines its own requirements.
 Individuals interested in obtaining a license to practice optometry in the US must first decide which state(s) they wish to practice in, and then contact that board for specific licensure requirements.
-Go to http://www.optometry.org/state_requirements.cfm for a general overview of licensure requirements for each state.
-A listing of state boards with contact information can be found at Optometry Boards.
+A listing of state boards websites can be found at Optometry Boards.

 Licensure Eligibility Requirements